 Cross curricular links

-Subjects are taught discreetly in Key Stage Two in order to get the pupils ready for secondary education and give them a deeper and more rigorous learning experience.
-Nevertheless, natural links between core and foundation subjects in Key Stage Two are encouraged and developed eg history and English, design technology and mathematics.
+Subjects are taught discreetly in Key Stage One and Two in order to get the pupils ready for secondary education and give them a deeper and more rigorous learning experience.
+Nevertheless, natural links between core and foundation subjects are encouraged and developed.

 Safeguarding, entrepreneurial, spiritual, moral, social, cultural and personal areas of learning are also incorporated into lessons wherever possible.